codeurjc-students/2025-EasyMatch/docs/DevelopmentGuide.md

   - **Spring Data**: facilitates interaction with the database.
   - **Spring Security**: handles authentication and authorization.
 - **MySQL**: database used to store and manage the application data.
 For more information, consult the [MySQL official website](https://www.mysql.com/).

+### Deployment

+**Docker** is used as the containerization technology to deploy the application, ensuring a consistent and portable execution environment.
+For more information, please refer to the [official Docker website](https://www.docker.com/).

 ## 🔧 Tools